yhli394/vueblog/docs/blog/springboot/SpringBoot整合Redis.md

 ## SpringCache简介

-::: tip
+::: theorem
-> Since version 3.1, the Spring Framework provides support for transparently adding caching to an existing Spring application.
+Since version 3.1, the Spring Framework provides support for transparently adding caching to an existing Spring application.
 Similar to the transaction support, the caching abstraction allows consistent use of various caching solutions with minimal impact on the code.In Spring Framework 4.1, the cache abstraction was significantly extended with support for JSR-107 annotations and more customization options.

 :::right
 来自 [Spring官网](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache)